Jon8897/intune-scripts/Windows-update-checker/README.md

 ## Issues

 #### 05/05/2023 ####
-~Firstly, the parameter MaxUpdatesPerDownload is not supported by the Get-WindowsUpdate cmdlet.
-This is causing the error message: "A parameter cannot be found that matches parameter name 'MaxUpdatesPerDownload'."~
+- ~~Firstly, the parameter MaxUpdatesPerDownload is not supported by the Get-WindowsUpdate cmdlet.
+This is causing the error message: "A parameter cannot be found that matches parameter name 'MaxUpdatesPerDownload'."~~

-Secondly, there is an access denied error when attempting to write to the log file.
-This suggests that the user running the script does not have permission to write to that location.
+- ~~Secondly, there is an access denied error when attempting to write to the log file.
+This suggests that the user running the script does not have permission to write to that location.~~

-To fix these issues, you could remove the MaxUpdatesPerDownload parameter and modify the code to write to a location that the user running the script has permission to access.
+- ~~To fix these issues, you could remove the MaxUpdatesPerDownload parameter and modify the code to write to a location that the user running the script has permission to access.~~

+- Runs and works issue is the format of log date and time show after update been made

 ## Usage
 To use this script, follow these steps: